-E-Marketing with Mailchimp Newsletter Software
+Sending Emails With Mailchimp Newsletter Software

 Although newsletter systems can often be somewhat clunky, Mailchimp is one of the most user-friendly we’ve come across.
 It is also free for lists under 2,000 subscribers!
 Email nurture can be particularly effective when combined with an SEO or PPC strategy.

-Once the form is slotted in to a visible part of your website, people interested in your business can sign up to a periodical email, meaning they’ll always be up to date with your business (new products, services, developments and events.
+Once your email collecting form is slotted into a visible part of your website, people interested in your business can sign up to a periodical email, meaning they’ll always be up to date with your business with news such as new products, services, developments and events.

-If you have an existing database that you’d like to add to Mailchimp, this is simple to do.
-Create a spreadsheet with your database, putting the information in the following 3 columns: First Name, Last Name, and Email Address.
+Create an Excel or Google spreadsheet with your database, putting the information in the following 3 columns: First Name, Last Name, and Email Address.

 You will then need to select which list (email database) you’d like to send your email to.
 Once you’ve chosen your list, select Next Step.

-On this screen you will fill in the details for your email, including the sender name and email address, email subject line, etc.
+On this screen, you will fill in the details for your email, including the sender name and email address, email subject line, etc.

 - The Drag and Drop Editor will allow you to create your own design from scratch.

-- The Basic option is the quickest, allowing you to slot your copy in to a simple predesigned template.
+- The Basic option is the quickest, allowing you to slot your copy into a simple predesigned template.

-- The Predesigned option allows you to slot your copy in to more advanced/dynamic templates, although this is more time consuming than the Basic option.
+- The Predesigned option allows you to slot your copy into more advanced/dynamic templates, although this is more time consuming than the Basic option.

 - My Templates is where your custom templates will be stored.
 If you have a bespoke brand template designed, they should be located here!
 If you need one, get in touch!

-The content boxes appropriately describe what text is to be placed there; it is just a case of swapping the headings, copy and images with your own!
+The content boxes appropriately describe what text is to be placed there; it is just a case of swapping the headings, copy, and images with your own!

-Confirm, Test and Send
+5. Confirm, Test and Send